 It’s a complex condition which requires more than medication and goodwill to be completely forgotten about, of course, these are important aspects, but the most crucial factor is that your psychological connection to substance abuse is altered.

-There are some familiar signs and symptoms to look out for which are common in a drug or alcohol abuser.
-You may be experiencing fluctuating temperatures, the sweats, the shakes, dizziness, nausea, redness of the face, skin sores, or feelings of depression and anxiety.
+There are some familiar signs and symptoms to look out for, which are common in a drug or alcohol abuser.
+You may be experiencing fluctuating temperatures, sweats, shakes, dizziness, nausea, redness of the face, skin sores, or feelings of depression and anxiety.

 If you’ve ever attempted to recover at home through a drug or alcohol detox and ultimately failed, you’ll know just how disheartening a failed attempt can be.

-It works by helping you to identify what the underlying reasons for your conditions are.
+It works by helping you to identify the underlying reasons for your conditions.
 It’s possible that you began abusing alcohol or drugs as a coping mechanism to deal with your mental health condition, or alternatively, you developed a mental health issue as a result of excessive drug and alcohol abuse.

-Either way, our team are experienced in delivering dual diagnosis treatment, so please don’t be concerned about seeking help for this.
+Either way, our team is experienced in delivering dual diagnosis treatment, so please don’t be concerned about seeking help.
 Having two conditions at the same time is actually more common than you may think, as around half of people who struggle with their mental health are also prone to substance abuse.

-What kind of drug and alcohol treatment do we offer?
+What kind of Drug and Alcohol Treatment do we Offer?

 Our years of experience has shown us that the most effective way to treat drug and alcohol abuse is to provide a bespoke addiction treatment programme for every client.
-By doing this, each individual receives a high level of personalisation, care, and attention from our team of addiction specialists.
+By doing this, each individual receives a high level of personalisation, care, and attention from our addiction specialists.

-After you have made your initial enquiry with us, we can conduct a physical and psychological health assessment either over the phone or online.
+After you have made your initial enquiry with us, we can conduct a physical and psychological health assessment via phone or online.
 This assessment is there to help us understand you and your drug and alcohol abuse on a deeper level.

 You’ll likely begin your stay with us by visiting our detox clinic to lessen your physical dependency to alcohol or drugs.
 Detoxification is a fairly straightforward process; we gradually reduce your drug or alcohol intake until you no longer feel dependent or addicted to the substance.
 It can be quite uncomfortable, even dangerous if not managed correctly.